 Hypertension Canada Awards

-The annual awards recognize a distinguished record of substantial contributions by individuals or organizations that have increased prevention and/or improved control of blood pressure in Canada.
+The annual awards recognize a distinguished record of substantial contributions by individual or organizations that have increased prevention and/or improved control of blood pressure in Canada.
+Deadline for nominations – July 31, 2022

 Hypertension Innovations Award